Gotabaya Rajapaksa: Alleged assassination plot

 In September 2018 Director of the Anti Corruption Movement revealed a conspiracy to assassinate President Maithripala Sirisena and former Defence Secretary Gotabaya Rajapaksa because the duo are against the drug trade.
 CID of Sri Lanka Police investigated the issue.

 2019 presidential campaign

 It was widely speculated and even claimed by several politicians that Gotabaya Rajapaksa would be contesting the 2020 elections.
 However, this was denied by Rajapaksa but claimed that he will accept if he was offered the candidacy.
+Fuelling speculation even more, Rajapaksa appointed a communications strategist and activist, Milinda Rajapaksha, as his official media spokesperson in August 2018.

 United States lawsuit

 In April 2019, Lasantha Wickrematunge's daughter Ahimsa Wickrematunge filed a civil lawsuit against Gotabaya Rajapaksa in the state of California.

 Wickrematunge's daughter's lawsuit alleged that Rajapaksa was behind his death.
 Rajapaksa, who was visiting the U.S. to renounce his citizenship, was served legal documents outside a Trader Joe's parking lot in Pasadena.